simonmichael/hledger/hledger/hledger.m4.md

 $ cat FILE | hledger -f- print
 ```

-If reading non-journal data in this way, you'll need to add a file format prefix, like:
+If reading non-journal data in this way, you'll need to write the format as a prefix,
+like `timeclock:` here:

 ```cli
 $ echo 'i 2009/13/1 08:00:00' | hledger print -f timeclock:-